🤔 Where is the best place to post a daily agenda?

 When to Use What

-Class Board - Best Use Cases
+Class Board - Example Uses

 Each class has its own Class Board, best compared to a "bulletin board" that can be accessed by both students and parents.
 The Class Board is most useful for posting announcements, reminders, or agendas.